Izzy044/alx-pre_course/0x01-git/README.md

-Hello World its going to be a good day
+Hello World its going to be a good week